richardpizem-ctrl/Real-Time-MIDI-Notation/SUPPORT.md

 # 🧭 6.
 Frequently Asked Questions (FAQ)

 ### **Q: The renderer is slow on my system.
 What should I do?**
-Check if your system supports hardware acceleration.
+Check whether your system supports hardware acceleration.
-Include your OS + GPU info when reporting performance issues.
+Include your OS + GPU information when reporting performance issues.

 ### **Q: My MIDI device is not detected.**
 Some devices require exclusive access.
 Close other MIDI applications and try again.

-### **Q: Does the project support Yamaha styles?**
+### **Q: Does the engine support Yamaha styles?**
 Yes — the engine is built around the **Yamaha 16‑track standard**.

 ### **Q: Can I use this in a DAW?**